ShailendraMandal03/IMAGE_TO_TEXT/README.md

 # Image to Text Conversion with OCR

-This project is a Image Processing that converts images to text using Optical Character Recognition (OCR).
+This project is an Image Processing that converts images to text using Optical Character Recognition (OCR).
 By leveraging the `pytesseract` library, the app processes uploaded images, extracts text, and displays it in a user-friendly format.

 ## Features
 - Upload an image for text extraction.